Reading Time: 8 minutes

 - International delicacies are in plenty and you can’t go hungry with wine and barbecue all over Charlotte.

-- Charlotte is perfectly suited for outdoor adventures and vacations.
+- Charlotte is and outdoor adventures and vacation paradise.
 Mountains are roughly 2 hours from the city while beaches are roughly three hours away.

 Cost of Living in Charlotte

 Charlotte’s cost of living is 1.5% lower than the national average thus making it relatively affordable to live in Charlotte. $200,000 is the median home price and $1,080 is the median rent per month.
 The median household income is $60, 700 and the per capita income is $37, 900.
 These figures do not fall far from the national numbers.